deep-spectrum/Ares-IQ/docs/usrp/index.md

 |-----------|----------|--------------------------|----------------------|
 | USRP X310 | X-Series | Depends on daughterboard | Dual 10 GigE or PCIe |

+!!! note "FPGA and Firmware Images"

-> **Note**: Device compatibility may depend on firmware version and available FPGA images.
+    Device compatibility may depend on both the firmware version and the FPGA image version.
-> Refer to the configuration section of this documentation for setup instructions.
+    Ensure the installed images are compatible with UHD 4.9.0.0.

 ---